lewis-morris/semverbump/docs/usage/bump.rst

 ``--changelog-template PATH``
     Jinja2 template file used when rendering changelog entries.
 Defaults to the built-in template or ``[changelog].template`` when configured.
 Useful for customising changelog layout.

+``--changelog-exclude REGEX``
+    Regex pattern for commit subjects to exclude from changelog entries.
+Repeatable.
+Patterns from configuration are combined with CLI values.

 ``--pyproject PATH``
     Path to the project's ``pyproject.toml`` file.
 Defaults to ``pyproject.toml``.